Year 1

 DPTE 520: Medical Issues

 Medical Issues provides the student with knowledge of common medical and surgical conditions that present throughout the lifespan.
 The hospital clinical practice setting will serve as the introductory benchmark for instruction and will highlight, compare, and contrast the variety of settings reflective of patient acuity – emergency room, intensive care unit, transitional care unit and general medical/surgical units.
-Medical complexity will be discussed in all settings.
-A portion of this Block is dedicated to the comprehensive understanding of the etiology and management of congenital, traumatic and acquired pathological amputations.
+Medical complexity will be discussed in all patient settings including inpatient rehabilitation, subacute rehabilitation, outpatient, and home care.
+Students will gain knowledge about the etiology and management of congenital, traumatic, and acquired pathological amputations.
 Clinical wound management practices are outlined for multiple types of open wounds, burns and common dermatologic disorders.
-Lectures, laboratory exercises, clinic visits, and independent learning modules will assist students to master clinically relevant information.
-Practical learning experiences include analysis of laboratory and medical/surgical data, patient co-morbidities/risk factors, resource availability, and information gained through interdisciplinary professional interactions.
-Students will also gain exposure to evidence-based practice through interactive dialogue in research seminars.
+Lectures, laboratory exercises, group work, patient educators, clinic visits, and community experiences assist students in mastering clinical application of physical therapy techniques.
+This block emphasizes problem solving, clinical decision making, and safety.
 [14 SCH]

 DPTE 522: Musculoskeletal I

-Musculoskeletal I addresses orthopedic injuries of the spine and lower extremities.
-Learning experiences include lectures, laboratory sessions, real and simulated patient cases, in addition to small group discussions that focus on clinically relevant examination and management techniques of persons throughout the lifespan.
+Musculoskeletal Issues I addresses orthopedic injuries of the lower extremity, axial skeleton, and shoulder girdle through a motor control framework.
+Learning experiences include lectures, laboratory sessions, real and simulated patient cases, in addition to small group discussions that focus on clinically relevant examination and management techniques for adults.
 This Block includes critical examination, communication, and effective documentation for appropriately managing persons with orthopedic injuries and diseases.
 Weekly laboratory and seminar sessions assist the student to understand the evidence supporting the concepts presented during the Block and integrate these concepts into independent practice.
 [9 SCH]

-Integrated Clinical Experience I introduces students to the clinical environment in order to practice their clinical skills under direct supervision of a clinical instructor.
-Students will have the opportunity to apply didactic knowledge, develop professional behaviors, and practice hands-on skills.
+Integrated Clinical Experience introduces students to the clinical environment to practice their clinical skills under direct supervision of a clinical instructor.
+Students will have the opportunity to apply didactic knowledge, develop professional behaviors, and practice hands- on skills.
 [1 SCH]

 DPTE 524: Neuromuscular I

 Neuromuscular I covers the advanced study of neurological disorders of the central, sympathetic, and peripheral nervous systems across the lifespan.
-Emphasis is placed on problem-solving and integrating the examination skills and intervention skills covered in previous courses to help students further develop their skills in establishing and executing a comprehensive plan of care for the neurological population.
+Emphasis is placed on problem-solving and integrating the examination skills and intervention skills covered in previous courses to help students further develop their skills in establishing and executing a comprehensive plan of care for clients with simple neurological health conditions.
 This course introduces skills for the identification and critique of evidence to support clinical practice and training in decision making to develop the skills necessary for independent practice with neurologic patient populations.
 [9 SCH]

 DPTE 545: Full Time Clinical Experience I

-In this first in a series of three full-time clinical experiences, students are provided the opportunity to apply didactic knowledge, develop professional behaviors, and practice patient/client management in a clinical setting.
+In this first full-time clinical experience, students are provided the opportunity to apply didactic knowledge, develop professional behaviors, and practice patient/client management in a clinical setting.
 Students perform all aspects of the patient-client management model, including examination, evaluation, diagnosis, prognosis, and plan-of-care, documentation, delegation, legal and financial issues related to physical therapist practice.
 The clinical experience is 8 weeks in length.
 [5 SCH]

 Year 3